Ramadas P. Shenoy

-Ramadas Panemangalore Shenoy was an Indian defence scientist and writer, known for his contributions in the field of Radar technology.
-He secured a doctoral degree in Electrical Engineering from the University of Wisconsin–Madison and joined Defence Research and Development Organization in 1961, involving himself with the indigenous development of Radar technology till his retirement, as a Distinguished Scientist, in 1989.
+Ramadas Panemangalore Shenoy (26 April 1929 – 16 August 2012) was an Indian defence scientist and writer, known for his contributions in the field of radar technology.
+He secured a doctoral degree in electrical engineering from the University of Wisconsin–Madison and joined Defence Research and Development Organization in 1961, involving himself with the indigenous development of radar technology till his retirement, as a Distinguished Scientist, in 1989.

 A fellow of the Indian National Academy of Engineering and a Distinguished Fellow of the Institution of Electronics and Telecommunication Engineers, Shenoy served as a visiting professor at the Indian Institute of Science, Bengaluru.
 He is credited with several publications and his book, Defence Research and Development Organisation, 1958-1982 details the history military research at the organization.
 He is a recipient of the IETE-IRSI Award and Aryabhatta Award.
 The Government of India awarded him the fourth highest civilian honour of Padma Shri in 1987.

 Early life and education

-Dr. R. P. Shenoy also known as Ramadas Panemangalore Shenoy was born to Mrs. P. Sanjivi Shenoy and Mr. Panemangalore Narasimha Shenoy in Mangalore, Karnataka, India on 28 April 1929.
+Shenoy, also known as Ramadas Panemangalore Shenoy, was born to Mrs. P. Sanjivi Shenoy and Mr. Panemangalore Narasimha Shenoy in Mangalore, Karnataka, India, on 28 April 1929.

-Dr. R. P. Shenoy started his schooling at Canara High School, Mangalore, Karnataka, India and went to attend BSc Physics at Presidency College, University of Madras, Tamil Nadu, India.
+Shenoy started his schooling at Canara High School, Mangalore, Karnataka, India, and went to attend BSc physics at Presidency College, University of Madras, Tamil Nadu, India.
 Thereafter, he moved to Banaras Hindu University, Varnasi, Uttar Pradesh, India for his Post Graduation in Physics.
-He completed his Post Graduate Diploma in Electrical Communication Engineering from the prestigious Indian Institute of Science (IISc), Bangalore, Karnataka, India before moving to the University of Wisconsin, USA for his PhD in Electrical Engineering.
+He completed his post graduate diploma in electrical communication engineering from the prestigious Indian Institute of Science (IISc), Bangalore, Karnataka, India, before moving to the University of Wisconsin, USA for his PhD in Electrical Engineering.

 Career

-After completing his PhD in 1957, he worked for 3 years in TV and Broadcasting Division of Radio Corporation of America at Camden, New Jersey, USA and then returned to Bangalore, Karnataka, India in 1960.
+After completing his PhD in 1957, he worked for 3 years in TV and Broadcasting Division of Radio Corporation of America at Camden, New Jersey, US, and then returned to Bangalore, Karnataka, India, in 1960.

-With his leadership and managerial skills, he played several roles with Electronics and Radar Development Establishment (LRDE) from 1960 to 1987 including the role of Director from 1973 to 1987.
+With his leadership and managerial skills, he played several roles with Electronics and Radar Development Establishment (LRDE) from 1960 to 1987, including the role of director from 1973 to 1987.

-He worked as a Scientist in the following:
+He worked as a scientist in the following: